astronomer/airflow-guides/guides/intro-to-airflow.md

 - A list of advanced concepts to explore
 - Resources for learning more

-> **Quickstart**: If you like learning by doing you can follow the Get Started with Airflow tutorial to get a practical introduction to Apache Airflow, complementary to this guide.

 ## Assumed Knowledge

 To get the most out of this guide, users should have knowledge of: